SUBMISSIONS GUIDE

 The submission must be one file, not a zipped file of multiple documents.
 Label the file with your team's name, e.g., TEAMNAME.pdf for a text file or TEAMNAME.pptx for a PowerPoint file.

-Sending the file: Upload your submission via the same link that your contact person used to download the case.
+Uploading the submission file: Upload your submission via the same link that your contact person used to download the case.
 The upload will be automatically acknowledged.
-For backup, send the submission as an email attachment to the WECC contact address.
-You may expect your email to be acknowledged within a few hours.

 _____________________